Convert KEY to PPT - online and free

 Designed to let users easily create, play and share presentations, Keynote contains most of the features found in modern presentation software, such as a slide navigator, the ability to add tables, shapes and charts to slides and a powerful media browser which allows users to drag and drop music from from iTunes, and photos from iPhoto and Aperture into their slides.

-Keynote also contains over 40 pre-designed themes to let users select common presentation formats, and powerful graphics tools to manipulate embedded images and provide advanced 3D transitions between slides (powered by OpenGL).
+Keynote contains a large number of pre-designed themes to let users select common presentation formats, and powerful graphics tools to manipulate embedded images and provide advanced 3D transitions between slides (powered by OpenGL).
 The major Keynote releases are summarised below:

-Files created by Keynote in iWork '09 are not backwards compatibile with earlier versions of iWork.
-Keynote files cannot be opened by programs other than iWork.
+Files created by Keynote in iWork cannot be opened by programs other than iWork.

 |Description||Originally developed by Forethought, who Microsoft bought out, PPT is the worlds most popular presentation file format.
 It is a very powerful tool that you can use to create presentations that include pictures, graphs, text and many other objects.
 Many businesses and students that have to present something will almost always do their presentation using Microsoft PowerPoint.|

 |Technical Details||A large part of any presentation is how the text enters, appears and exits the screen.
 Entrance, emphasis, and exit of elements on a slide itself are controlled by what PowerPoint calls Custom Animations Transitions.
 These can be animated in a variety of ways.
 For example you can customise the animation to create small story boards by animating pictures to enter, exit or move.
 With different type of callouts, speech bubbles with edited text can be sent on and off to create speech.
 The overall design of a presentation can dictate how all the other slides appear and operate, this is called a master slide.
 Everything from design to the text on the slide can be edited using a primitive outliner.|

 - key to key09 (Apple iWork '09 Keynote Document)